kragen/dumbfts/README.md

 which is Doug Cutting’s design, although of course Lucene differs from this software by not being stupid.

-Kragen Javier Sitaker wrote the software in 2008.
+Kragen Javier Sitaker wrote the software in 2008 and 2009.
 It is dedicated to the public domain.

 Misc